8 Inventory management techniques for manufacturing

 • Integrations with your favorite e-commerce and accounting software

-• Omnichannel sales and locations management
+• Omnichannel sales and location management

 So, now you know all about the modern methods of inventory management, you can take your business to the next level.